dendroenydris/entity-resolution-pipeline/README.md

 **Results**:

 - The steps above will produce the results.
-They are saved accordingly to your `output_filename` configuration.
-In our default case it will be saved as `clustering_results.csv` within the `results` folder.
+They are saved according to your `output_filename` configuration.
+In our ERconfiguration shown above, it will be saved as `clustering_results.csv` within the `results` folder.

 ## PySpark Folder